Integrated Design & Media, B.S. | NYU Tandon School of Engineering

 Curriculum

-The curriculum combines project-based learning with the study of historical, legal and philosophical aspects of digital media.
+The curriculum combines project-based learning with the study of historical, legal and philosophical aspects of emerging media.
 We emphasize the development of skills applicable to a broad spectrum of media through individual and collaborative work.
 Guest lectures and conferences supplement our curriculum and maximize students’ personal contact with leaders in various sectors of the following fields: business, advocacy, service, entertainment, and education.
 The program culminates in a thesis that combines theory and practice to showcase students’ creative and technical abilities.

 That blend of theory and practice defines our program.
 It's what we mean by "integrated" — the powerful combination of emerging media and technology, creative mastery, and critical thinking.